-If you are in the field all day, you don’t have a chance to take calls or monitor who is messaging you through your Facebook page.
+If you are in the field all day, it is likely you don’t have a chance to take calls or monitor who is messaging you on Facebook.
 Unfortunately, if you don’t reply to a message quickly your customer will go elsewhere.
 You can solve this by using a chatbot platform.
-They are inexpensive at the basic level but can help you answer basic questions about your business, take a name and email, or notify you so you can follow up.
+They are inexpensive at the basic level but can help you answer basic questions about your business.
+For example, take a name and email, or notify you so you can follow up.

 Adapt to Online

-If the service you offer needs you to be on premise then this won’t apply to you, but if you sell a product or service you should think about whether it is viable to sell online – This applies not just to physical products but many service businesses like teaching or personal training.
-You may feel like you have already passed the critical COVID 19 wave and you are back to house visits, but another lockdown could happen soon and, anyway, many people got so used to doing things online, they are happy that way.
-Continuing to teach online reduces your travel and means you can earn more or offer cheaper classes to attract more students.
+If the service you offer needs you to be on premise then this won’t apply to you.
+In all other cases, think about whether it is viable to sell online.
+This applies not just to physical products but many service businesses like teaching or personal training.
+You may feel like you have already passed the critical COVID 19 wave and you are back to house visits.
+However, many people got so used to doing things online, they are happy that way.
+Continuing to teach online reduces your travel and means you can earn more, or offer cheaper classes, to attract more students.

 Improve Customer Service

 When price is the bottom line, you should work doubly hard to make sure you leave a good impression.
-If you are visiting people’s homes ensure you put them at ease with following all the correct social distancing guidelines and have PPE equipment or a mask – and also clean up properly.
+If you are visiting people’s homes ensure you put them at ease by following all the correct social distancing guidelines.
+You should also make sure you clean up properly.

-If your client is elderly or vulnerable and is living on their own take five minutes to have a conversation with them.
+If your client is elderly, or vulnerable, and is living on their own, take five minutes to chat with them.
 You are not only being a good person you may discover they have other jobs that need doing and an opportunity to upsell or introduce to a friend.
-This can sound a little mercenary but as long as you are offering a good service then there is no need to think that way.
-In fact, people in those groups may have been isolated for a while and unable to find someone to help with certain tasks.
+This is not mercenary.
+As as long as you are offering a good service then there is no need to think that way.
+In fact, they may have been isolated for a while and unable to find someone to help.